ATGardner/atgardner.github.com/_posts/2014-07-14-day-94-chester-to-drakesbad-guest-ranch.markdown

 We went to the warm water swimming pool, took a very good shower, and went inside.
 That was a very nice way to end the day's hike.
 Later, we got the hiker's menu at the restaurant, together with Hop Scotch, Double Tap, Forty Five, Whiskey and Beer.
 I got a nice vegetarian dish, with polenta and lots of vegetables.

 We were approached by a guest of the ranch, who told us that they come over for a vacation every year (her mom first came here in 1941!
-And she is here now!), and they always give pct hikers a bottle of wine, as a tradition.
+And she is here now!), and they always give PCT hikers a bottle of wine, as a tradition.
 So she gave us a bottle.
 That was very nice indeed.

 After dinner, we got back down the road to the campsite, and set up for a late camp.
 All in all, stopping here in Drakesbad was worth it.